fernandapedley/estimating-unmet-adhd-demand/docs/index.md

 The aim is to investigate whether trends in prevalence, referrals and waiting-list activity can provide useful insight into potential unmet demand for ADHD assessment and treatment services.

 Using Python, I analysed national ADHD data published through NHS England's Neurodevelopmental Data Hub between December 2024 and December 2025.
-The project focuses on trends over time, differences between age groups and the relationship between prevalence and waiting-list activity.
+The analysis focuses on trends over time, differences between age groups and the relationship between prevalence and waiting-list activity.

 ---

 ## Key Findings

-- ADHD prevalence increased by approximately 54% between December 2024 and December 2025.
+* ADHD prevalence increased by approximately 54% between December 2024 and December 2025.
-- Waiting-list activity increased by approximately 54% during the same period.
+* Waiting-list activity increased by approximately 54% during the same period.
-- Adult age groups accounted for most of the observed growth.
+* Adult age groups accounted for most of the observed growth.
-- Adult ADHD services consistently showed higher levels of service pressure than children's services.
+* Adult ADHD services consistently showed higher levels of service pressure than children's services.
-- Potential unmet demand appears greatest within adult ADHD pathways.
+* Potential unmet demand appears greatest within adult ADHD pathways.

 ---